 Chile, Costa Rica and Uruguay have the lowest levels of unaffordability of a healthy diet, and also the highest rates of adult obesity in the region.
 These results align with recent research on the different stages of the so-called "obesity-transition", where the prevalence of overweight and obesity increase substantially as countries become more developed and GDP per capita grows.
 This effects likely explains the results for Chile and Uruguay, which are both high-income countries.
-The "obesity-transition" also describes the situation for developed countries in which the prevalence of obesity among those with lower socioeconomic status surpasses the prevalence among those with higher prevalence of obesity in the country, it is more concentrated among people with lower incomes.
+The "obesity-transition" also describes the situation for developed countries in which the prevalence of obesity among those with lower socioeconomic status surpasses the prevalence among those with higher socioeconomic status (Jaacks et al., 2019).
+This means that despite having higher prevalence of obesity in the country, it is more concentrated among people with lower incomes.
 It should be noted, however, that economic development and socioeconomic status are not the only variables that influence weight gain (FAO, IFAD, UNICEF, WFP and WHO, 2022).